-The Caucasus is divided into the Higher and Lower Caucasus, and Russia, Georgia, Armenia, and Azerbaijan all being a part of it.
+The Caucasus is divided into the Higher and Lower Caucasus, with Russia, Georgia, Armenia, and Azerbaijan all being a part of it.
 I previously wrote a separate blog post about books in Russia, and this one is specifically focused on Armenia and Georgia since we haven’t had the chance to travel to to Azerbaijan yet.

 Our exploration of both nations has only just begun, with six weeks of overlanding in Georgia, and we are about to ‘discover’ Armenia through the Transcaucasian Trail, an 861-kilometer hike from north to south.
 I’ve loaded my Kindle with books mentioned below, specifically about the Caucasus and Armenia, to keep me company during the long evenings in the tent.